Ottoman Empire: Architecture

 The architecture of the empire developed from earlier Seljuk Turkish architecture, with influences from Byzantine and Iranian architecture and other architectural traditions in the Middle East.
-Early Ottoman architecture experimented with multiple building types over the course of the 13th to 15th centuries, progressively evolving into the Classical Ottoman style of the 16th and 17th centuries, which was also strongly influenced by the Hagia Sophia.
+Early Ottoman architecture experimented with multiple building types over the course of the 13th to 15th centuries, progressively evolving into the classical Ottoman style of the 16th and 17th centuries, which was also strongly influenced by the Hagia Sophia.
 The most important architect of the Classical period is Mimar Sinan, whose major works include the Şehzade Mosque, Süleymaniye Mosque, and Selimiye Mosque.
-The greatest of the court artists enriched the Ottoman Empire with many pluralistic artistic influences, such as mixing traditional Byzantine art with elements of Chinese art.
-The second half of the 16th century also saw the apogee of certain decorative arts, most notably in the use of Iznik tiles.
+The second half of the 16th century also saw the apogee of some types of decoration, most notably in the production of Iznik tiles.

-Beginning in the 18th century, Ottoman architecture was influenced by the Baroque architecture in Western Europe, resulting in the Ottoman Baroque style.
-Nuruosmaniye Mosque is one of the most important examples from this period.
-The last Ottoman period saw more influences from Western Europe, brought in by architects such as those from the Balyan family.
+Beginning in the 18th century, Ottoman architecture was opened to external influences, particularly from Baroque architecture in Western Europe, which eventually gave rise to the Ottoman Baroque style that emerged in the 1740s.
+The Nuruosmaniye Mosque is one of the most important examples from this period.
+During the 19th century, influences from Western Europe became more prominent, brought in by architects such as those from the Balyan family.
 Empire style and Neoclassical motifs were introduced and a trend towards eclecticism was evident in many types of buildings, such as the Dolmabaçe Palace.
 The last decades of the Ottoman Empire also saw the development of a new architectural style called neo-Ottoman or Ottoman revivalism, also known as the First National Architectural Movement, by architects such as Mimar Kemaleddin and Vedat Tek.

 Ottoman dynastic patronage was concentrated in the historic capitals of Bursa, Edirne, and Istanbul (Constantinople), as well as in several other important administrative centers such as Amasya and Manisa.
 It was in these centers that most important developments in Ottoman architecture occurred and that the most monumental Ottoman architecture can be found.
 Major religious monuments were typically architectural complexes, known as a külliye, that had multiple components providing different services or amenities.
 In addition to a mosque, these could include a madrasa, a hammam, an imaret, a sebil, a market, a caravanserai, a primary school, or others.
-These complexes were governed and managed with the help of a vakif agreement (Arabic waqf).
+These complexes were governed and managed with the help of a vakıf agreement (Arabic waqf).
 Ottoman constructions were still abundant in Anatolia and in the Balkans (Rumelia), but in the more distant Middle Eastern and North African provinces older Islamic architectural styles continued to hold strong influence and were sometimes blended with Ottoman styles.